HandBrake/HandBrake-docs/source/docs/en/latest/advanced/subtitles.markdown

 - Hard Burn: This means the subtitles are written on top of the image permanently.
 They cannot be turned on or off like on the DVD.
 - Soft Subtitles: This means the subtitles will appear as separate selectable tracks in your output file.
 With the correct playback software, you’ll be able to enable / disable these subtitles as required.

+Soft subtitles are currently unsupported in the WebM container.

 The following subtitle types as supported as follows:

 - Bluray PGS Subtitles